 Justice, Equity, Diversity & Inclusion

 One of the underpinning principles of both Yoga and Buddhism is that of ‘ahimsa’, or non-harming.
-I am driven by the desire to foster inclusion and to make trauma-informed, therapeutic yoga accessible to all people, including those who otherwise may not have access.
+I am driven by the desire to foster inclusion and to make trauma-informed, therapeutic yoga, Ayurveda and shadow work accessible to all people, including those who otherwise may not have access.
 I work to create an environment where the richness of diverse perspectives, backgrounds, and life experiences are appreciated and welcomed.
 I aim to foster the Buddhist Dharma principles of compassion, love, wisdom, and interdependence into my client relationships and personal practice path.
 I am committed to the journey of discovering and uprooting ignorance and unconscious bias regarding issues of racism and gender identity, among other forms of bias.
 I work within the wellness community to challenge unconscious compliance in a system of race-based oppression that has been part of our history from the beginning.

 I support individuals and organizations that are tackling racism, white privilege, and white supremacy and the policies that sustain it or the status quo so they can continue their essential work.
 As a lay-ordained Tibetan Buddhist, I aim to embody ‘Aspirational Bodhicitta’ through the Four Immeasurables: compassion, kindness, empathetic joy, and equanimity in everyday life and actions to ensure they apply to everyone, including Black and Brown folks, and within the LGBTQIA+ community, of which I am a member.
 I strive to enact ‘Bodhicitta in Action’ through the Six Perfections: generosity, discipline, patience, diligence, concentration, and wisdom.